 For example, a user creates two Toll Collection elements associated with a single stakeholder.
 These elements both use the Payment Administration Center physical object from ARC-IT.
 Because the underlying Physical Architecture includes a terminator called "Other Payment Administration", the two toll elements will be connected to each other.
 In previous versions of Turbo and prior to Version 4.0 of the National ITS Architecture (April, 2003), they could have been connected by creating a user defined flow between these two elements.
-If these elements were traffic management elements (centers), however, they would be connected to each other because of the underlying ARC-IT Physical View ("Other Traffic Management").
+If these elements were traffic management elements (centers), however, they would be connected to each other because of the underlying ARC-IT Physical View ("Other Traffic Management") is a terminator, and there is a physical flow that connects the TMC to "Other Traffic Management").